How to buy Jupiter Mines (JMS) shares

 Jupiter Mines share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Jupiter Mines 's is 0.6327.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Jupiter Mines 's is 0.8422.
 This would suggest that Jupiter Mines 's shares are less volatile than average (for this exchange).

 Jupiter Mines overview